Miami CTSI Announces 2025 Pilot Award Recipients

-The Miami CTSI congratulates the recipients of its Pilot Awards for fiscal year 2024, which provides funding and support to early career faculty focused on clinical translational science that aims to improve the health of our community, address health disparities and promote health equity.
+The Miami CTSI congratulates the recipients of its Pilot Awards, which provides funding and support to early career faculty focused on clinical and translational science that aims to improve the health of our community, address health disparities and promote health equity.

 CTSI Announces FY2023 Pilot Award Recipients